 As a potential plaintiff, you need to worry about two types of laws that might exist in your state:

 A statute of limitations limits the amount of time during which someone may file suit, based on the basis of the legal claim and when the problem occurred or was discovered.
-The statute of limitations for a breach of contract tends to range from three years to ten years (states' laws differ on this), and you would need to assert that the breach – i.e. the construction of the faulty deck – occurred within that time period.
+The statute of limitations for a breach of contract tends to range from three years to ten years.
+(States' laws differ on this.)
+You would need to assert that the breach (the construction of the faulty deck) occurred within that time period.

-Whether your state's law contains a statute of repose is the second legal issue you need to worry about.
+Whether your state's law contains a statute of repose is the second legal issue to check into.
 Not all states have a statute of repose.
 But a statute of repose acts as an absolute block on claims for construction defects beyond a certain number of years.
 These periods cannot be elongated by the discovery rule, if you find a latent defect.
 The purpose of these laws is to give legal certainty to contractors and developers.